RealTime Arts connects human beings through unique theatrical experiences.

 RealTime Arts' Veteran Partners

-for our upcoming large-scale show, there is a blue that only children see
+there is a blue that only children see

 RealTime Arts creates new performance works amplifying the stories of real people who wish to be heard.